wlh18/html-css-1/README.md

 #### Paragraph Tags

-The `<p>` tag can be used to declare that this element will be a paragraph.
+The `<p>` tag can be used to declare that an element will be a paragraph.

 ```html
 <p>Hey, I'm a paragraph!</p>